Dragon Quest III: Setting

 The game starts in the castle town of Aliahan.
-Like the rest of the Dragon Quest worlds, this castle is set in a medieval time period, complete with knights and magicians.
+Like the rest of the Dragon Quest worlds, this castle is set in a medieval-like time period, complete with knights and magicians.
 The party explores several caves, ruins, and castles during the adventure.
-The geography of Dragon Quest III largely corresponds to the actual geography of Earth, and many towns correspond to their real-world cultures, including "Romaly" for Rome, "Portoga" for Portugal, "Assaram" near present-day Iraq (derived from "as-salamu alaykum"), "Jipang" for Japan (where the hero fights Yamata no Orochi) and even a "New Town" in eastern North America that experiences a revolution against an overbearing ruler (derived from the American Revolution in 1776 when Thirteen British Colonies in North America declared independence to form the United States of America, in protest over the policies of British King George III regarding the Thirteen Colonies).
+The geography of Dragon Quest III largely corresponds to the actual geography of Earth, and many towns correspond to their real-world cultures, including "Romaly" for Rome, "Portoga" for Portugal, "Assaram" near present-day Iraq (derived from "as-salamu alaykum"), "Jipang" for Japan (where the hero fights Yamata no Orochi) and even a "New Town" in eastern North America that experiences a revolution against an overbearing ruler (derived from the American Revolution against the United Kingdom in 1776).

 Plot

 Dragon Quest III is set many years before the original Dragon Warrior in a world separate from the first two games.
 A wicked fiend named Baramos threatens to destroy the world.
 The story revolves around the Hero, son or daughter (the player can choose to be either male or female, with few gameplay changes) of the legendary warrior Ortega.
 On their sixteenth birthday, the Hero is summoned to the castle and is given by the King of Aliahan the challenge to rid the world of the evil archfiend Baramos, which Ortega attempted in the past but seemingly perished in a volcano.
 The Hero then is able to recruit up to three traveling companions to help fight Baramos.

 The Hero leaves their home country of Aliahan to travel the world and complete their father's quest to defeat Baramos.
 A major portion of the adventure is the quest to acquire the last two of the three keys needed to open doors throughout the game.
 After saving two people of the town of Baharata from the rogue Kandar and stealing back the King of Romaly's crown, the Hero receives Black Pepper, which they then trade for a sailing ship at Portoga.
 With the ship, the Hero acquires the Final Key and the six mystical orbs which are used to revive the legendary bird Ramia.
 Ramia allows the Hero and their party to travel to Baramos' castle, which is surrounded by mountains.